 - Algorithm implementation to calculate results based off of raw data

 - Securing your data such as PHI concerns and general access limitations to those on IRB Backup and recovery so you know your data is protected

 - PHIS repository extractions

-We currently house the complete NCH Clarity clinical dataset and provide a de-identified portal through which researchers can obtain counts for cohort identification for your next study.
-We enable true data warehousing solutions for your large scale data projects and can enrich your data from multiple sources (geographic, census, PHIS)
+We currently house the NCH Clarity clinical dataset and provide a de-identified portal through which researchers can obtain counts for cohort identification for your next study.
+We enable data warehousing solutions for your large scale data projects and can enrich your data from multiple sources (geographic, census, PHIS)

 - Custom data warehouse creation and design.